Skip to main content

 • Failed syncs at remote sections become visible issues, not silent gaps in the cert pack.

-• The cert export the main's QS expects (PDF, CSV, signed PDF) comes from the same record you used during the week.
+• The cert export the main's QS expects comes from the same record you used during the week, in the format their workflow needs.

 Inside a typical month